mochi-hpc/mofka/docs/usage/advanced.rst

    Any argument passed using the :code:`--topic.config.` prefix will overwrite arguments from the configuration file passed to :code:`--topic-config`.
-In the above scenario, if the *topic-config.json* file had a "path" entry, it would be overwritten with "/tmp/mofka" as a consequence of passing :code:`--topic.config.path /tmp/mofka`.
+In the above scenario, if the *topic-config.json* file had a "path" entry, it would be overwritten with "/tmp/mofka" as a consequence of passing :code:`--topic.config.partition.path /tmp/mofka`.

 Setting up multithreading